 “Almost 4 years ago, when I first got introduced to NDIS, I wondered how NDIA identifies, measures and reports on goals outcome without reading through a lot of evidence.
 My initial thoughts and ideas centered around gamification could help here in favour of accurate and instant reporting.
 Matthew today is presenting tha…”

 Our Approach for NDIS: Structural Content Gamification

-According to a Gartner a leading research company, gamification works because game mechanics help to drive participation, engagement and loyalty on online properties, site or community.
+According to Gartner a leading research company, gamification works because game mechanics help to drive participation, engagement and loyalty on online properties, sites or communities.
 Game mechanics include points, levels, challenges, virtual goods, scoreboards, and gifting & charity.
 In theory, game mechanics are directly linked to human desires: reward, status, achievement, self-expression, competition, and altruism.